Post written by Leo Babauta.

 - Began eating healthy.
 As a runner, and someone with the goal of losing weight, I decided I needed to eat healthier.
 I began cutting back on unhealthy things like fried and salty and sweet foods.
 I ate leaner poultry and fish, more fruits and veggies, more whole grains.
 It felt great!

-- Became a vegan.
-In August 2006, I decided to become vegan.
-I first cut out meat, and then slowly transitioned to a 99% vegan diet.
+- Became a vegetarian.
+In August 2006, I decided to become vegetarian.
+I first cut out meat, and then slowly transitioned to a 99% vegan diet (now fully vegan).
 I don’t drink milk or eat eggs.
-Now, I am vegan most days, with some days when I have little choice but to eat cheese or something with traces of milk products.
 I am eating healthier than ever before.

 - Tripled my income.
 I was only working as a free-lancer for most of 2005, and wasn’t making enough to support my family, looking back on it.
 I got a job and continued free-lancing and effectively doubled my take-home by working two jobs (while still having time for exercise and my family).
 Now I make much more than that working for myself.